Mish2000/learning-system-server/README.md

 4. **SSE Not Working**
     - SSE can fail if the browser or proxy blocks event streams.
 Make sure the environment supports SSE.
 Inspect the console or network tab for errors.

+5. **Ollama Fails to Respond**
+    - Confirm that Ollama is up and running on the correct port.
+    - Try making a direct test call to `http://localhost:11434/api/generate` with a valid JSON body to ensure it’s functioning.

 ---

 ## Contributing